Sanctions on Abramovich a 'ploy to ruin Chelsea' - Fans lament

 As expected football fans went on social media to weigh in on this matter, with so many contrasting reactions greeting the news.

-A vast majority feel that the UK government are envious of Chelsea's recent successes in football and have brought this to the fore in a bid to send the Blues into "extinction".
+Many fans feel there is envy toward Chelsea's recent successes in football and have brought this to the fore in a bid to allegedly send the Blues into "extinction".

 For some - who are not Chelsea fans, it was an opportunity to throw banter at the reigning Fifa World Club Cup kings.